elastic/elasticsearch/x-pack/plugin/ml/log-config-creator/README.md

 ## Usage

-The tool works best if you clone the
+The tool works best if the Filebeat module directory is available to it.

+One way to get this is to clone the
 [beats repo](http://github.com/elastic/beats) as a sub-directory of your home
 directory: